Welcome to today's edition of the Rush 24-7 podcast.

 Listen to this.

-Audio sound bite number 10.
+Audio soundbite number 10.

-Obama was in uh Indiana at a bar.
+Obama was in Indiana at a bar.

-And uh this is what he said.
+And this is what he said.

-I'm gonna have a bud.
+I'm going to have a bud.

 What do you got?

-Bloody marriage or something?
+Bloody Mary here or something?

-Bloody marriage for this gentleman.
+Bloody Mary for this gentleman.

 So he's in a ordered up Budweiser at a bar in Indiana.

-What do you got there?
+What do you got there, Bloody Mary?

-Bloody Mary and Bloody Mary for this.
+And Bloody Mary for this.

 Got a bud.

-It's open line Friday.
+It's Open Line Friday.

-I am Rush Limbaugh, executing a sign to host duties flawlessly.
+I am Rush Limbaugh executing a sign to host duties flawlessly, meeting and surpassing all audience expectations every day.

 Isn't it amazing?